-Command Where Run Run Level clu_upgrade postinstall lead member multiuser mode software, and one to perform the update installation.
+Command Where Run Run Level clu_upgrade postinstall lead member multiuser mode

 The postinstallation stage verifies that the lead member has completed an update installation, a patch, or both.
 If an update installation was performed, clu_upgrade postinstall verifies that the lead member has rolled to the new version of the base operating system.